g0lgs/Minos-Config-Script/README.md

 As the udev rules are run as 'root' you will need to correctly set the Path to your Minos runtime configuration folder using the -cfg parameter in the RUN options above.

-Currently you will also need to Modifiy MinosSetRadioPorts.pl to set the correct Paths and Radio IDs as configured in Minos and matching /dev/<name> as assigned by the custom udev rules
+Currently you will also need to Modifiy MinosSetRadioPorts to set the correct Paths and Radio IDs as configured in Minos and matching /dev/<name> as assigned by the custom udev rules

 	my %Radios = ();